florianheinemann/www-passwordless-net/resources/content/index.md

 In addition, rather than splitting your attention on both the login page and the lost password page (which is often much less hardened), you can focus your security-minded energy on just one path.

-The tokens (or "one-time passwords") are very [hard to guess](http://en.wikipedia.org/wiki/Universally_unique_identifier), are only valid for a limited time and can be reset at any time without having to ask your uses to create a new password (remember those emails you got from big companies asking you to think of a new password due to a hack?).
+The tokens (or "one-time passwords") are very [hard to guess](http://en.wikipedia.org/wiki/Universally_unique_identifier), are only valid for a limited time, and can be reset at any time without having to ask your users to create a new password (remember those emails you got from big companies asking you to think of a new password due to a hack?).

 ## Flexible
 Deliver your tokens via email, text messages (SMS), or smoke signs.
 You can embed [Sendgrid](http://sendgrid.com/), [emailjs](https://github.com/eleith/emailjs), [Twilio](https://www.twilio.com/), or any other framework you like to get the token to your user.